WordFlex Touch Dictionary for iPad

 WordFlex Touch Dictionary is a dictionary –- three, actually, including the largest, most exhaustive compilation of words in print –- that kids can explore and interact with visually.
 The nodes branching out from the word -– creating a tree-like structure –- show kids the multiple definitions of words, while breaking down each aspect of the word into small, easily understood chunks.
 Kids learn all about words –- definitions, spelling, pronunciation, word origins, synonyms, antonyms, other tenses, and related words.

 Kids start by searching for a word, even without precise spelling.
 For example, typing the word excess also offers the word excel as an option floating onto the screen.
 Tap the intended word and the dictionary entry expands like a tree, showing dozens of similar words, grouped in branches demonstrating the subtleties of meaning for each.
-It's pricey as far as apps go, but it's fabulous and costs substantially less than buying the multiple Oxford's dictionary/thesaurus titles covered in this app.Read More Read Less
+It's pricey as far as apps go, but it's fabulous and costs substantially less than buying the multiple Oxford's dictionary and thesaurus titles covered in this app.Read More Read Less

-Looking up words in the dictionary can seem methodical -- even boring.
-But students will actually enjoy looking up words and playing around with WordFlex Touch Dictionary.
+Looking up words in the dictionary can be tedious, but students will actually enjoy looking up words and playing around with WordFlex Touch Dictionary.
 By exploring, kids can develop a depth of understanding for old and new words and broaden their vocabularies.
-Its breadth and interactivity are also impressive.
-Picture the huge unabridged dictionary sitting on a pedestal in the library – the one kids are afraid to touch because it’s so heavy.
+Its breadth and interactivity are also impressive: Picture the huge unabridged dictionary sitting on a pedestal in the library -- the one kids are afraid to touch because it’s so heavy.
 Add to that a personal tutor pointing out all the connections that a word has with other words.
-Then make it visually appealing and compact enough to be accessed at the touch of a button on the iPad, and you get an idea of the power of this educational resource.
-The controls are pretty intuitive, but kids can review the Quick Start Guide for a short tutorial, the Comprehensive Guide for a more detailed manual, or the Touch Gestures link for a short list of screen maneuvers.
-The information page includes a link to the developer's website, which features a short video showing how to interact with the word trees.
+Then make it visually appealing and compact enough to be accessed at the touch of a button on the iPad, and you get the power of this educational resource.

 Not every student needs the app on their own device, but it's an excellent resource for any classroom or home to have.
 If you have access to a tablet, you could make one available to the entire class or to a core group of students who would benefit.
 The controls are pretty intuitive, but users can review the Quick Start Guide for a short tutorial, the Comprehensive Guide for a more detailed manual, or the Touch Gestures link for a short list of screen maneuvers.Read More Read Less